buzzer-re/mresearch/Windows/reverse_powershell/README.md

 Host: www.google.com
 ```

-Netcat is also called as nc, it comes by default in some Linux distributions and Windows versions, most recently Windows ***do not*** have Netcat, but for educacional porpuse you can install [easily](https://sourceforge.net/projects/nc110/).
+Netcat is also called as nc, it comes by default in some Linux distributions and Windows versions, most recently Windows ***do not*** have Netcat, but for educacional purpose you can install [easily](https://sourceforge.net/projects/nc110/).

-The command above, open a connection into google.com at port 80 but with any data, we need pass to netcat any data we may want to, i this case i wrote a simple GET request to google itself, if you run that you will get a raw html response from google, the same way you would receive if you run curl or something like that.
+The command above, opens a connection into google.com at port 80 but with any data, we need pass to netcat any data we may want to, in this case I wrote a simple GET request to google itself, if you run that you will get a raw html response from google, the same way you would receive if you run curl or something like that.

 Ok, netcat also allows us to listen for connections: